 There are many different ways to use the EATT.
 Are you an editor, conference organizer, restaurateur, agent, or author who is looking to hire or feature someone?
 We’ve got you covered.
 Are you someone who has experienced abuse in the workplace in the food industry and is looking for a lawyer or journalist who can help you understand your rights?
 We’ve got you covered.
 Are you a freelance writer looking for a bookkeeper?
 Or maybe you are just starting out and looking for work created by someone who looks like you or is from where you are from?
 We’ve got you covered.
 EATT is as much a directory as it is a community.

 Looking for more writers and chefs?
 Or even illustrators, cartoonists, photographers, coders and more?
 Check out: Creatives of Color, Writers of Color, Shef City, Black Food & Beverage, Black Culinary History, Women Who Draw, Queer Cartoonists, Cartoonists of Color, Women Photograph, Women Who Code, Black Vegans Rock, and TONL for culturally diverse stock photography.
 Also check out RAFI’s Equity at the Table Speaker Series (no relation) across North Carolina that is free and open to the public.
 Looking for a mental health resource in the food community?
 Look no further than Chefs with Issues.
+In food service and in crisis?
+Check out the Giving Kitchen for support.
+Looking for for advice on what to include in a cookbook proposal?
+Check out these components from the Lisa Ekus Group.

 To join EATT, click here.